Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG: Framework

 \section{\corpusskill{} Framework}

-\corpusskill{} operates in two phases: a one-time offline \emph{compile phase} that transforms a raw document corpus into a browsable skill tree, and a per-query online \emph{serve phase} where an LLM agent navigates this tree with full visibility into the corpus structure. \Cref{fig:system} illustrates the full architecture.
+\corpusskill{} operates in two phases: a one-time offline \emph{compile phase} that transforms a corpus $\mathcal{D} = \{d_1, \dots, d_N\}$ into a hierarchical skill forest $\mathcal{S} = \{s_1, \dots, s_K\}$, and a per-query online \emph{serve phase} where an LLM agent navigates this tree with full visibility into the corpus structure, as shown in \Cref{fig:system}.
+Standard RAG selects $\mathcal{D}_q \subseteq \mathcal{D}$ via a black-box retrieval function $f(q, \mathcal{D}) \to \mathcal{D}_q$. \corpusskill{} replaces this with agent-driven navigation, where each skill $s_k$ is a navigable directory tree of summaries covering a topical partition of $\mathcal{D}$: the skill's summary serves as a routing condition, the agent descends through progressively finer summaries before retrieving documents, and the \skillmd{}/\indexmd{} files together with the \texttt{get\_document} tool form the reusable navigation interface.